dstackai/migrate-from-slurm/concepts/02_queueing-prioritization-scheduling.md

 Tasks can be scheduled to run periodically using cron syntax.

 - **Scheduled tasks**: Specify `schedule` with a cron expression to start a task periodically at specific UTC times.
 The scheduler automatically submits runs according to the schedule.
+Scheduled tasks show `PENDING` status while waiting for their scheduled time.
 - **Example: scheduled task** (`.dstack.yml`):
   ```yaml
   type: task